WHAT IS CARE

 What is C.A.R.E

-The Grafton County C.A.R.E Program is designed to assist individuals who are under supervision connect to services and stay active in a therapeutic environment.
+The Grafton County C.A.R.E Program is designed to assist individuals who are under probation or parole supervision connect to services and stay active in a therapeutic environment.
 C.A.R.E stands for Community, Assessment, Re-Entry and Education, the focus of the program is to assist individuals in giving back to their community while creating a successful foundation and becoming a productive member of society.

-3-6 month program
+3-12 month program

 What is offered?

-- Services offered within this program are;
+Services offered within this program are;

-- Substance Abuse Evaluations
+• Substance Abuse Evaluations

-- Mental Health Evaluations
+• Referral for Mental Health Evaluations

-- Intensive Case Management
+• Intensive Case Management

-- Individual Counseling
+• Individual Counseling

 More services may be offered as the need arises.

-Referral Process:
+Referral Process

 Referral to the program comes from Grafton County Probation & Parole officers who will submit a referral form with types of supports needed.
 Once Alternative Sentencing obtains the referral the supervisee will be contacted to begin services, generally beginning with a substance abuse evaluation.

-Program Requirements:
+Program Requirements

-Participants will be expected to abide by their individualized terms and conditions of probation.
+Participants will also be expected to abide by their individualized terms and conditions of probation.
 In order to successfully complete;

 1. Provide negative substance abuse testing